Trauma Bonding in Betrayal Trauma: Why You Can’t Leave Despite the Pain

 | Communication | Transparent, honest | Secrecy, partial truths, manipulation |

 If the right column describes your relationship, this does not mean you are weak or that love isn’t real.
 It means the bond is built on trauma, not trust.
-Research shows secure attachment correlates with 20-30% depression rates; trauma-bonded relationships correlate with 50-70%.
+Research shows secure attachment correlates with 20 to 30 percent depression rates.
+Trauma-bonded relationships correlate with 50 to 70 percent.

 Common Challenges and Solutions

-Breaking free from betrayal trauma bonding creates specific obstacles that require targeted solutions.
+Breaking free from a betrayal bond creates specific obstacles that require targeted solutions.

-You may feel trapped between two terrors: the unknown of life without your husband or partner, and the known hell of more discoveries.
-This is not indecision—this is two legitimate fears in conflict.
+You may feel trapped between two terrors: the unknown of life without your partner, and the known hell of more discoveries.
+This is not indecision.
+This is two legitimate fears in conflict.

 Pressure to “Forgive and Move On”